HLXFy/BlockLauncher/README.md

 # BlockLauncher
-is WPFBlockminecraftLauncher Still doing it (boring)
+is Winui3BlockminecraftLauncher Still doing it (boring)